dataontap/DeviceInsights/replit.md

-✓ Added automatic blacklist checking before device analysis with user-friendly warning messages ✓ Created test IMEI (111111111111111) for validation with "naughty list" messaging ✓ Enhanced location-based carrier selection with GPS detection and country-specific defaults
+✓ Added automatic blacklist checking before device analysis with user-friendly warning messages ✓ Created test IMEI (111111111111111) for validation with "naughty list" messaging ✓ Enhanced location-based carrier selection with GPS detection and country-specific defaults ✓ Updated all OXIO references to use official oxio.com domain instead of oxio.ca ✓ Updated compatibility checker links to point to oxio.com/compatibility ✓ Updated support contact information to use oxio.com domain

 The application follows modern full-stack practices with type safety, responsive design, and scalable architecture suitable for production deployment.